BharathkumarK19/Machinelearning_practice_files/README.md

 # Machinelearning_practice files
-In this repo i have added the practice files that i 'hve practiced for every topic supervised machine learning
+This Repo contains the practice files of the machine learning technics with i was practiced on the Colab notebook